1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Nausea or vomiting

-• Tenderness or swelling in the belly
+• Pain or inflammation in the abdominal region.

 • Fever or a rapid heartbeat